They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 Good if they got there first.

 "Lane hold.
 Min-ho front.
 Yuri center.
 Dae-sung left seam.
-Park high right if you can get it."
+Park, high right."

 He threw the flash.